One of the worst nightmares of any powerlifter is being injured.

 Doing 20 minutes of foam rolling during my warm up and weekly deep tissue massages are a thing of the past for me, and I feel better than ever since taking my primary focus off that and placing it upon the adjustments to my training, sleep, and nutrition.

-Supportive equipment can be a great tool for powerlifters in helping to preserve their bodies long term, and you probably won’t find too many people not using a belt, knee sleeves, and wrist wraps nowadays due to the many benefits.
+Supportive equipment can be a great tool for powerlifters in helping to preserve their bodies long term, and you probably won’t find too many people not using a belt, knee sleeves, and wrist wraps nowadays due to the many benefits (check out our Best Knee Sleeves For Powerlifting article).

 A belt helps to increase abdominal activation and provide an external cue to brace against, which helps improving core stability during the squat, bench press, and deadlift.
 Knee sleeves provide compression and support for the knee, they create sustained “warmth” around the knee throughout the workout, and they can possibly have slight benefits for strength due to the increased tension at high degrees of knee flexion.
 And, wrist wraps help to support the wrist joint during heavy low bar squat and bench press, where otherwise they may take a bit of a beating.